spacefall/pacman-repo/README.md

 ## Current packages

-### Repacks

-These are aur *-bin packages repackaged for arch

-- upscayl-rpm-bin
-- freefilesync-bin
-- spicetify-marketplace-bin
-- brave-nightly-bin
-- visual-studio-code-bin
-- spotify-snapstore
-- naps2-bin

 ### Builds

-These are aur packages that are compiled using lto (where possible), O2 and the flags for -march=native on my pc
+These are aur packages that are compiled using lto (where possible), O2 and -march=skylake

-- spicetify-cli-git
 - prismlauncher
 - gradience-git
-- extension-manager-git
 - vencord-desktop-git
-- authy-electron
 - bitwarden

 ### Dependencies

 These are deps for other packages from this repo

 - python-libsass
+- python-cssutils
+- python-material-color-utilities